bernhardAxonIvy/doc/source/designer-guide/process-modeling/projects/ivyProjectView.rst

 A popup menu is provided within the tree, with the most important interactions:

--  *New...* - Opens a wizard for creating new |axon-ivy| entities such as User Dialogs or processes.
+-  *New...* - Opens a wizard for creating new Axon Ivy entities such as User Dialogs or processes.

 -  *Refresh* - Use this to inform and refresh the project tree whenever